souradeep-thakur/faircare-analytics/README.md

 ![Numerical features vs Readmission frequency](./figs/num_1_v_readmit.png "Numerical features vs Readmission frequency")
 ![Correlations](./figs/corr.png)

 None of the features seem to be significantly correlated to others.
 The only exception is the features time_in_hospital and num_medication, which is expected.
 We also established that the industry standard codes such as admission_type_id, discharge_disposition_id, admission_source_id and the ICD9 diagnosis codes have no correlation with the readmission frequency.
-We will discuss how to effectivel encode with these features in the next section.
+We will discuss how to effectively encode with these features in the next section.

 ### Feature engineering